Parik27/SA.Rainbomizer/README.md

 ## Features 🌈

-- **Traffic Randomizer**: Randomizes cars that spawn on traffic including law enforcement vehicles.
+- **Traffic Randomizer**: Randomizes cars that spawn in traffic including law enforcement vehicles.
 - **Parked Car Randomizer**: Randomizes cars which are found parked around the map including airplanes at airports with entirely random spawns.
 - **Script Vehicle Randomizer**: Randomizes the vehicles you are given in missions.
 The randomizer makes sure that you get vehicles that are usable for the mission.
 - **(NEW) Colour Randomizer**: Randomizes the colours of various in-game elements, including cars, the HUD, and fades.
 Includes 128 colours hue cycle.
 The intensity of this randomizer can be modified extensively in the configuration file.